 All films are shown at 7.30pm, at Abbey Fields Community Centre, Back Lane, Winchcombe GL54 5QH, usually on the last Friday of the month, with refreshments served from 7.00pm.

+All these films, and many more, are now available for free loan from the WFS library (see menu).
 Click on any titles in red to go straight to more information and a trailer for the film, eg for Blackkklansman.

 Thursday 3 January 2019: Lion (1hr 58m)

 In 1986, Saroo was a five-year-old child in India of a poor but happy rural family.
 On a trip with his brother, Saroo soon finds himself alone and trapped in a moving decommissioned passenger train that takes him to Calcutta, 1000 miles away from home.
 He survives many challenges before being adopted by an Australian family.
 25 years later he sets off to find his lost family.
 The film is based on true events.
 Starring Dev Patel as the older Saroo, and Nicole Kidman as his Australian foster mother.

 Friday 25 January: The Fencer (1hr 39m)